Skip to main content

 Mosquito species identified at the site are capable of carrying a type of encephalitis, which affects children as well as adults, and the West Nile Virus, which primarily affects older citizens.

-What cleanup actions have occurred at the site?
+What cleanup actions have occurred at the subject property?

-Illinois EPA is in the process of completing removal of tires and other debris at the site.
-503 truckloads (9000 tons) of various solid waste materials dumped at the site were hauled away to be properly disposed at a landfill.
-In addition, 98 truckloads of tires (equivalent to 26,130 passenger tires) were removed from the site for beneficial reuse and recycling.
+The Illinois EPA is in the process of completing removal of tires and other debris.
+503 truckloads (9,000 tons) of various solid waste materials dumped at the property were hauled away to be properly disposed at a landfill.
+In addition, 98 truckloads of tires (equivalent to 26,130 passenger tires) were removed from the property for beneficial reuse and recycling.
 To date, the total cost of the removal action by the state is more than $600,000.

 What chemical contaminants still exist at the dump site?

-Illinois EPA soil sampling results revealed some heavy metals at levels greater than background.
-Additionally, one of four samples revealed elevated levels of cancer-causing chemicals from the family of polycyclic aromatic hydrocarbons (PAHs).
+Illinois EPA soil sampling results revealed heavy metals at levels greater than background.
+Additionally, one of four samples revealed elevated levels of cancer-causing chemicals from the family of polynuclear aromatic hydrocarbons (PAHs).
 PAHs are commonly found in products made from fossil fuels, such as coal-tar pitch and asphalt, and can be release into the air during incomplete burning of fossil fuels and garbage.
-Site trespassers may be exposed to these chemicals by inhaling airborne dusts or otherwise contacting contamination at the site.
+Site trespassers may be exposed to these chemicals by inhaling airborne dusts or otherwise contacting contamination at the property.

 Were any site-related contaminants found in groundwater samples from private wells?